Paragraphs

 Ensuring conflict sensitivity in the Loss and Damage Fund

 Climate change undermines sustainable development, particularly in fragile and conflict affected areas.
 It threatens the livelihoods of the most vulnerable and can increase social inequalities.
-In areas where the impacts of climate change have not been and cannot be avoided through adaptation or mitigation measures and is already leading to irreversible economic, cultural and social losses.
+In areas where the impacts of climate change have not been and cannot be avoided through adaptation and mitigation measures, irreversible economic and non-economic losses are already a reality.

-The decision to establish a loss and damage fund during COP27 represents a step forward to achieving climate justice .
-The new mechanism promises to give financial support to those who have contributed the least to global warming but suffer the most.
+The decision to establish a loss and damage fund during COP27 represents a step forward to achieving climate justice.
+The new mechanism must deliver on the need to provide financial support to those who have contributed the least to the climate crisis and are impacted the most.
 Indeed, 70% of climate fragile countries are at risk of or in a situation of violent conflict.

 The digital panel discussion will address: